League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/README.md

 Also see the [releases page](https://github.com/League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/releases).

-### Version 1.5.1
+### Versions 1.5.1 to 1.5.2

-- Bugfix for compendia translations
+- Bugfixes for compendia translations

 ### Version 1.5.0